 You probably already know this, but our senior pets have different health requirements than their younger counterparts.

-We’ve got 5 tips to help keep your BFF in tip-top shape as they head into their golden years (typically around 7-8 years of age, depending on the breed).
+We’ve got 5 tips to help keep your BFF in tip-top shape as they head into their golden years:

 1. Bring them in for regular check-ups